-As electrical resistance is such a basic concept in electrical and electronics circuits it is necessary to know what is resistance, what are resistors, and how resistance affects circuits.
+As electrical resistance is such a basic concept in electrical and electronic circuits it is necessary to answer some questions: what is resistance, what are resistors, and how resistance affects circuits.

 What is resistance?

 Before looking at what resistance is, it is necessary to understand a little about current and what it is.
 Essentially a flow of current in a material consists of a movement of electrons in one direction.
 In many materials there are free electrons moving about randomly within the structure.
 While these move randomly there is no current flow, because the number moving in one direction will be equal to the number moving in the other.
 Only when a potential causes a drift in a particular direction can a current be said to flow.

 Resistance is the hindrance to the flow of electrons in material.
 While a potential difference across the conductor encourages the flow of electrons, resistance discourages it.
 The rate at which charge flows between two terminals is a combination of these two factors.

 If two different conductors are placed in a circuit, then the amount of current found to flow in each may not be the same.
 There are a number of reasons for this: